BrandonCastro932/Etwist/README.md

 # Etwist
  Simple Twitter-esque Social Webpage

- This is a project made in my first year of college.
+ This is a project made in our first year of college.
 It was about making a Social Nework webpage using Laravel as BackEnd and Reactjs as Front End.
  The result is a look similar to the one from Twitter, using similar shapes and colors.

  This project lets the user connect to a MySQL Database and create Users, Profiles, Posts.